Risk of blackouts is 'immediate,' Gov. Newsom warns

-PG&E gives heads up to half a million customers to prepare for potential rotating outages
+Half a million PG&E customers braced for potential rotating outages, conservation efforts pay off

-OAKLAND, Calif. - California Governor Gavin Newsom is pleading for Californians to conserve energy as the state grapples with one of the hottest and longest September heatwaves on record.
+OAKLAND, Calif. - California Governor Gavin Newsom pleaded with Californians to conserve energy as the state grapples with one of the hottest and longest September heatwaves on record.
+By Tuesday evening, it appeared those conservation efforts, at least partially paid off.

-By 6 p.m.
-Tuesday evening California Governor's Office of Emergency Management blasted alerts to smartphones urging residents to "conserve energy now" to protect public health and safety due to the strain of the heat wave on the state's power grid.
-The alert reiterated that there could be power interruptions.
-Residents were asked to turn off or reduce nonessential power as health allows.
+The California Independent System Operator, the entity that operates the state grid, called for an end to a level 3 Energy Emergency Alert by 8 p.m.
+"Consumer conservation played a big part in protecting electric grid reliability," the agency tweeted.

-At 5:17 p.m., California Independent System Operator declared an Energy Emergency Level 3 Alert.
-However, they have not yet called for rotating outages.
+Less than three hours earlier, California ISO declared the alert in effect.
+However, they did not call for rotating outages as they had warned of them earlier in the day.
 The heightened alert level was declared as grid conditions worsened, California ISO said in a news release.
+The grid operator said power grid peak demand hit 52,061 megawatts, an all-time record.

-Pacific Gas & Electric says 525,000 people were given advanced notice earlier in the afternoon that they could lose power as part of a rolling outage.
-To see if your home or business is included, check your address on PG&E's site.
+Pacific Gas & Electric had also sounded the alarm during some of the hottest parts of the day.
+PG&E said 525,000 people were given advanced notice earlier in the afternoon that they could lose power as part of a rolling outage.
+Customers could check to see if their home or business address would be impacted on PG&E's site.

-As many parts of the state enter what experts believe will be the hottest day of the near week-long heat wave, Newsom said it is critical people continue to save energy.
+As many parts of the state entered what experts believed to be the hottest day of the near week-long heat wave, Newsom said it was critical for people continue to save energy.

 "We're heading to the worst part of this heat wave and the risk for outages is real and immediate," said Newsom.
 "This heat wave is on track to be both the hottest and the longest on record for the state and many parts of the West for the month of September," Newsom said.
 "Everyone has to do their part to help step up for just a few more days."